Logo

 • Project directors

 Hack teams comprise members with diverse backgrounds.
-Each with knowledge, experience and objective.
-Sometimes, as they seek solutions to challenges, they feel deviated, disoriented and doubtful of their abilities.
-The role of a mentor/coach is to become a beacon of hope to drive out obscurity and confusion, providing teams with new perspectives to solve challenging problems.
-The team needs someone with adequate experience and skills to help them glide through daunting obstacles.
+Each has knowledge, experience and objectives.
+Sometimes, seeking solutions makes them feel deviated, disoriented and doubtful of their abilities.
+The role of a mentor is to become a beacon of hope to drive out obscurity and confusion, providing teams with new perspectives to solve challenges.
+The team needs someone with adequate experience and skills to help them glide through obstacles.

 Below are some of the roles and duties of a hackathon mentor: